 To keep the number of wires between the controller and the excavator to a minimum, I used a positive/negative power supply, comprised of two battery packs in series, with the common between them.

 The device's operation is a bit complex, and is best understood through the following videos:

 Regrettably it started suffering from "arthritis" (not unlike its builder), and I was unable to come up with a treatment plan that worked.
 Ultimately it ceased functioning altogether, and since it wasn't built to be repaired, it was decommissioned.

-Recently I was inspired to try again, just for the sake of tackling a big challenge (and subsequently it inspired a construction site diorama).
+Recently I was inspired to try again, just for the sake of tackling a big challenge (and subsequently it inspired the Men at Work diorama).
 At the time of writing, I had no plan for the diorama or what else might join the excavator, although a dump truck would be a good bet, positioned near the dig site to create an endless loop for the material.
 At any rate, the advantage I had going into the project was knowing the mistakes I made the first time, so this new one should be better.